From Ponderosa Park Storage

 Pack blankets, draperies, and dress clothes on the hanger in a wardrobe box.

 Always use high quality locks on your unit.
 Locks are available for sale at many retailers including local hardware stores.
+We recommend a security rating of level 8 or higher.

 For an extra measure of security, consider obtaining renters insurance from your insurance provider.
 Rates are generally very affordable.
 Make a list of the items you are placing into storage and their approximate value.
 Provide one copy to your insurer and keep one copy for yourself.